daviddalpiaz/bsl/05-statistics.md

 ## Estimators

 Estimators are just statistics with a purpose, that is, estimators are statistics that attempt to estimate some quantity of interest, usually some parameter.
+(In other words, *learn* from data.)
 Like statistics, estimators are functions of data that output values, which we call estimates.

 ### Properties